IBM/spark-s3-shuffle/README.md

   (default: `10`, minimum: `1`).

   **Note**: This option can be used to optimize performance on object stores which have a prefix rate-limit.
-- `spark.shuffle.s3.prefetchBatchSize`: Prefetch batch size (default: `25`).
-Controls how many partitions are prefetched concurrently per task.
-- `spark.shuffle.s3.prefetchThreadPoolSize`: Prefetch thread pool size (default: `100`).
-The total size of the thread pool used for prefetching the shuffle blocks.
 - `spark.shuffle.s3.supportsUnbuffer`: Streams can be unbuffered instead of closed (default: `true`, if Storage-backend is S3A, `false` otherwise).
 - `spark.shuffle.checksum.enabled`: Enables checksums on Shuffle files (default: `true`)